- Refer

 - TODO: Code Examples

-interface inherits from the WebRowSet
+- The FilteredRowSet interface inherits from the WebRowSet interface.
+It provides

 filtering capability to a rowset at the client side.